Experimental investigation relating free-surface features to sub-surface turbulence: Conclusions

 \section{Conclusions}

 We have performed experiments with simultaneous measurements of the surface elevation and the sub-surface velocity field in a jet-stirred turbulence tank.
 The surface was measured using a profilometry method, while the flow was measured using PIV.
-We have implemented a previously developed, simple computer vision method that utilises 2-D wavelet transformations to detect structures on the surface, namely dimples and scars, imprints associated with gravity-dominated free-surface turbulence flows.
-Dimples are small circular imprints of vertical vortices that have attached themselves to the surface, whereas scars are sharp, curved, elongated indentations left by horizontal vortices close beneath the surface (see \Aarnes).
-We demonstrate the method successfully for experimental data, allowing us to correlate surface features to sub-surface velocity fields for the first time to our knowledge.
+We have implemented a previously developed, simple computer vision method that utilizes 2-D wavelet transformations to detect structures on the surface \cite{babiker2023}, namely dimples and scars, imprints associated with gravity-dominated free-surface turbulence flows.
+Dimples are small circular imprints of vertical vortices that have attached themselves to the surface, whereas scars are sharp, curved, elongated indentations left by horizontal vortices close beneath the surface \cite{aarnes2025}.
+We demonstrate the method successfully for the subtantially more challenging case of experimental data, allowing us to correlate surface features to sub-surface velocity fields for the first time to our knowledge.

-Throughout the study, we compare experimental measurements with a set of Direct Numerical Simulation (DNS) data of approximately homogeneous, isotropic turbulence impinging on a free surface.
-Although experimental Reynolds numbers are an order of magnitude higher than those in DNS, all the physical insights we report concerning the coupling between surface imprints and bulk flow hold for both and behave qualitatively very similarly.
+Throughout the study, we compare the experimental measurements with a set of Direct Numerical Simulation (DNS) data (see \cite{aarnes2025, guoInteractionDeformableFree2010,xuanConservativeSchemeSimulation2019}) of approximately homogeneous, isotropic turbulence impinging on a free surface.
+Although experimental Reynolds numbers are up to two orders of magnitude higher than those in DNS, all the physical insights we report concerning the coupling between surface imprints and bulk flow hold for both and behave qualitatively very similarly.

+It was found by \Babiker\ from DNS data that there was a high degree of correlation between the development in time of the mean-square surface divergence and the number of dimples observed on the surface.
+The observation was a promising indication of the possibility of observing sub-surface flow from observations of the surface only, but being based on DNS, was limited to Reynolds numbers far removed from those encountered in natural flow.
+Our experiments allow access to far higher Reynolds numbers, allowing us to test the DNS observations under conditions which would be prohibitively expensive for DNS.